 This is handy for finding your friends on Facebook, but also useful for hackers.
 The safe bet is to use distinct passwords for your public and private email addresses.

 There are even more ways to protect your Facebook and other online accounts, but these 5 are the most essential, and they are specific to Facebook, which seems to be the site that is the most vulnerable.

 Would You Like More Facebook Tips?

-Then consider joining thousands of other small businesses that have signed up for our monthly Web Marketing News to get the good stuff – a concise synthesis of what is covered every day here on JeffKorhan.com – excluding weekends, of course.
+Then consider joining thousands of other small businesses that have signed up for our weekly Web Marketing News to get the good stuff – a concise synthesis of what is covered every day here on JeffKorhan.com – excluding weekends, of course.